rmetzler/NoSQL-for-Dependable-Systems/README.md

 we focused on the behavior in case of network split and synchronization after adding new nodes.

-For this purpose we set up two machines „Alice“ & „Bob“ (+ "Charles").
+For this purpose we set up two machines "Alice" & "Bob" (+ "Charles").
 Both run a vanilla Debian Squeeze Release in a Virtual Box.

 ### Experiment 1